Glavo/kala-common/README.md

 >
 > Until Kala Common is production-ready, we do not recommend that you use this library for production.

-Its documentation is not ready, please contact me if you have any questions.

-This project is hosted on GitHub: [Glavo/kala-common](https://github.com/Glavo/kala-common).

 ## Add Kala Common to your project

 Maven: